Sober and looking for a date who understands

 I am having difficulty finding someone that understands.

-While your story may have been previously met by with negative reaction, a few strategies might get the ball rolling in the right direction with a potential date.
-It may be helpful to acknowledge some of the negative associations with drug use and explain specifically how you do not fit the mold.
-Sharing the positive steps you’ve made in your life may also help to correct any misbeliefs held by those you’re interested in dating.
+When you meet someone who you’re romantically interested in, and it comes time to share your story with them, there are a few strategies that you can use to help get the ball rolling.
+First, it may be helpful to acknowledge some of the stigma associated with substance use.
+In addition, you can share the positive progress you’ve made in your life, as this may help correct any misbeliefs held by those you’re interested in dating.
 When it feels like the right time to share your story with a romantic interest, you may want to ask yourself:

 - How will I describe my past relationship with drugs in a way that is as honest as possible?
-Getting comfortable with how you are going to share the information in advance may enable you to be more open about your experience.
-As difficult as it may be, being open and honest can build trust and intimacy with a person you are interested in dating.
+Getting comfortable with how you’re going to share this information in advance may help you be more open about your experience.
+As difficult as it may be, being open and honest can build trust and intimacy with the person you are interested in dating.

 - How will I react to follow-up questions or an emotional reaction?
-Consider how you will feel and how you will respond if a person you are potentially interested in reacts emotionally or asks questions relating to your drug use.
+It could be helpful to consider how you will feel and respond if a person you’re potentially interested in reacts emotionally or asks questions relating to your drug use.

-Many experts recommend caution when beginning to date in recovery, but others consider it a milestone of being ready for a new relationship without substance use.
+Many experts recommend being cautious when beginning to date in recovery, but others consider it a milestone of being ready for a new relationship without substance use.
 You may find it helpful to talk to a mental health professional about dating and preparing your strategy for describing your story.

 Dating can be stressful enough as it is without feeling obliged to combat negative stereotypes at the same time.
 By preparing an approach that is both honest about the past and confident about the future, you may find that there are people out there who are able to look beyond the book’s cover and want to read every page.